ACLzz/zmk-config/README.md

 ## LEDs and nice!view
 Build supports LEDs and nice!view at the same time (CS pin must be soldered on nice!nano's 107 pin).

+## 3D-printed ergonomic addon
+I like my acrylic case, but I also want to be able to regulate angle of my splits.
+I didn't find any solution on popular printing platforms, other than print the whole plastic case (ew), so I made my own.
+You can find it in code tree as `corne-addon.3mf`.

 ## Helpful tools I use
 - [Keymap editor](https://nickcoutsos.github.io/keymap-editor) - can fetch your keymap from public repo and automaticaly update it.
 - [Keymap visualization](https://github.com/caksoylar/keymap-drawer) - automated visualization script written on python that works with github actions.